kwonoh/OpenCL.uplugin/README.md

 1. Install NVIDIA Graphics Driver and [Intel OpenCL runtime](https://software.intel.com/en-us/articles/opencl-drivers).
 2. Copy "OpenCL" folder to "Plugins" folder under your project directory.
 3. Add "OpenCL" under "PublicDependencyModuleNames" in your *.Build.cs file to include header files from your project.
+4. Include "OpenCL.h" in your source code.

 ### OS X

 1. Copy "OpenCL" folder to "Plugins" folder under your project directory.
 2. Add "OpenCL" under "PublicDependencyModuleNames" in your *.Build.cs file to include header files from your project.
+3. Include "OpenCL.h" in your source code.

 Screenshots
 ----------------------